 - Evaluates the different perspectives.

-- State your own perspective on the prompt.
+- States your own perspective on the prompt.

-- Make links between your perspective and the three opinions.
+- Makes links between your perspective and the three opinions.

-I’m not gonna lie; that’s a lot to do in less than an hour.
-But as one of my former bosses used to say, “How do you eat a whale?
-One bite at a time.”
+That’s a lot to do in less than an hour.
+But how do you eat a whale?
+One bite at a time.

-In the following sections I’m going to turn this whale of a test into bite sized chunks.
-Apply my ACT Writing Practice as part of your study routine and you’ll be on your way to test success.
+In the following sections, we’re going to turn this whale of a test into bite-sized chunks.
+Incorporate some ACT Writing practice into your study routine and you’ll be on your way to test success.